-Region 6 (pink shade) shows a sudden increase in magnetic field strength and solar wind speed with steep drop in plasma temperature and proton density which appears like a reverse shock or a magnetic cloud front boundary after sheath region.
+Region 6 (pink shade) shows a sudden increase in magnetic field strength and solar wind speed with steep drop in plasma temperature and proton density, which appears like a shock or a magnetic cloud front boundary after sheath region.
 Furthermore, $B_z$ shows almost no rotation, $B_y$ shows partial rotation.
-The theta angle is more or less constant whereas Phi varies by about 45 degrees.
-This manifested that the region 6 is a indeed a magnetic cloud or magnetic cloud like structure, but one with relatively small rotation.
+The $\Theta$ angle is more or less constant whereas $\Phi$ varies by about 45 degrees.
+This manifested that the region 6 is indeed a magnetic cloud or magnetic cloud-like structure, but one with relatively small rotation.
 It is listed in the Lepping MC list available at \url{https://wind.gsfc.nasa.gov/mfi/mag_cloud_S1.html} .

-The region 4 and 6 (pink shade) shows peculiar and distinct feature in which similar temporal variations are observed in the respective magnetic field and velocity components.
+The regions 4 and 6 (pink shade) show peculiar and distinct feature in which similar temporal variations are observed in the respective magnetic field and velocity components.
 The observations indicate the presence of possible magneto-hydrodynamic plasma oscillations \textit{i.e.} torsional Alfv\'{e}n waves.
-Typically two analysis methods are used to confirm the presence of Alfv\'{e}n waves in solar wind/magnetic clouds.
-In the first method, one can find Hoffman-Teller (HT) frame velocity $(V_{HT})$ using the measured values of B and V. The strong correlation between components of $(V-V_{HT})$ and Alfv\'{e}n velocity confirm the presence of Alfv\'{e}n waves \cite{gosling2010torsional}.
-Beside this, another obvious characteristic for identifying Alfv\'{e}n waves is the well-correlated changes in magnetic field $B$ and plasma velocity $V$.
-This is described by the Wal\'{e}n relation \cite{walen1944theory,hudson1971rotational} as $ V_A = \pm A~ \frac{B}{\sqrt{\mu_0 \rho}}$ where $A$ is the anisotropy parameter, $B$ is magnetic field vector and $\rho$ is proton mass density.
-In the solar wind, the influence of the thermal anisotropy is often not important and can be ignored, so we usually take $A=1$ \cite{yang2016observational}.
-The fluctuations in $B$ termed as $\Delta B$ is obtained by subtracting average value of $B$ from each measured values.
-Therefore, the fluctuations in Alfv\'{e}n velocity $\Delta V_A = \frac{\Delta B}{\sqrt{\mu_0 \rho}}$.
-Furthermore, the fluctuations of proton flow velocity $\Delta V$ is calculated by subtracting averaged proton flow velocity from measured values.
-Figure \ref{fig:2} shows the comparisons of x, y and z components of $\Delta V_A$ and $\Delta V$, respectively.
+Typically, two analysis methods are used to confirm the presence of Alfv\'{e}n waves in solar wind/magnetic clouds.
+In the first method, one can find Hoffman-Teller (HT) frame velocity $(V_{HT})$ using the measured values of B and V. The strong correlation between components of $(V-V_{HT})$ and Alfv\'{e}n velocity confirms the presence of Alfv\'{e}n waves \citep{gosling2010torsional}.
+However, here we used another obvious characteristic for identifying Alfv\'{e}n waves.
+The well-correlated changes in magnetic field $B$ and plasma velocity $V$ which is described by the Wal\'{e}n relation \citep{walen1944theory,hudson1971rotational} as

+where $A$ is the anisotropy parameter, $B$ is magnetic field vector and $\rho$ is proton mass density.
+In the solar wind, the influence of the thermal anisotropy is often not important and can be ignored, thus we usually take $A=1$ \citep{yang2016observational}.
+The fluctuations $\Delta B$ in $B$ are obtained by subtracting average value of $B$ from each measured values.
+Therefore, the fluctuations in Alfv\'{e}n velocity is